Current and Recent Projects

 Working in three IDP camps in A’zaz and Jarablus in Northwest Syria, this pilot project tested the viability of creating vegetable gardens to grow food partially irrigated by harvested rain water and grey water.

-The project started with training events including five successful webinars for our INGO sponsors and the production of a grey water booklet by Soils Lebanon to supplement their food growing guide for training the camp residents to successfully build gardens and grow food.
+The project started with training events including five successful webinars for our INGO sponsors and the production of a grey water booklet by SOILS Permaculture Association Lebanon to supplement their food growing guide for training the camp residents to successfully build gardens and grow food.

 Growing plots varied in size from home gardens to community gardens in A’zaz and a school garden in Jarablus.
 The aims included introducing regenerative strategies to improve food security, mental health and community cohesion.